-Channel notifications provide a list of scheduled file jobs that have completed and are available for viewing.
-When a document file job completes, a notice containing a URL link to the generated document appears in the Personal Channel of the user who scheduled the job.
+Channels provides a list of notifications that scheduled file jobs have completed and are available for viewing.
+When a document file job completes, a notification containing a URL link to the generated document appears in the Personal Channel of the user who scheduled the job.
 To send file job notifications to other channels or to send announcements to notification groups, contact your BIRT iServer administrator.
-Figure 2-49 shows a user's subscribed channels.
+Figure 2-50 shows Channels for an advanced user.